nestjs/docs.nestjs.com/content/fundamentals/unit-testing.md

 > info **Hint** Change the `useClass` to `useExisting` to reference a registered provider instead of having Nest instantiate it behind the token.

-Now the `JwtAuthGuard` is visible to nest as a regular provider that can be overridden when creating the test module:
+Now the `JwtAuthGuard` is visible to nestjs as a regular provider that can be overridden when creating the `TestingModule`:

 ```typescript
 const moduleRef = await Test.createTestingModule({